 - Phoning Centrelink of visiting a Centrelink office and telling them you wish to appeal.
-If you submit a request for review by phone, keep a record of the date and time of the call and ask the Centrelink call center officer for a receipt number so you have proof of the conversation. - Completing and providing to Centrelink a form called "Review of Decision" (click here for Centrelink forms).
+If you submit a request for review by phone, keep a record of the date and time of the call and ask the Centrelink call centre officer for a receipt number so you have proof of the conversation. - Completing and providing to Centrelink a form called "Review of Decision" whichh can be found here.